-- (2) The board of directors approved a release agreement for Mr. Schuyler at the time of his retirement which included a cash bonus of \$190,549 and a lump-sum payment for the remainder of his salary, which otherwise would have accrued and been paid through December 31, 2013. - (3) Mr. Minton was paid a cash bonus at the time of his retirement on December 6, 2013 of \$152,250 in recognition of his service to the Company during 2013. - (4) The 2012 amounts in the column represent a one-time bonus paid in recognition of the singular efforts associated with the preparation and execution of the Company's successful initial public offering in December 2011.
-These bonuses were paid in early 2012 following a determination of the Compensation Committee with input from Mr. Foutch (for named executive officers other than himself), and approval of the board of directors. - (5) Mr. Buterbaugh was awarded this as a signing bonus at the time of his hire in June 2012. - (6) Mr. Still was awarded this as a signing bonus at the time of his hire in July 2013. - (7) The amounts in the column represent the grant date fair value of the restricted stock awards, option awards, and performance unit awards computed in accordance with FASB ASC Topic 718.
-Please refer to Note E to our audited consolidated financial statements in our Annual Report for disclosures regarding fair value estimates of restricted stock awards, option awards and performance unit awards. - (8) Mr. Schuyler, as part of his retirement agreement, was provided accelerated vesting for all unvested restricted stock and unvested stock options held by him at the time of his retirement.
-In addition, all outstanding performance units held by Mr. Schuyler immediately vested based on the performance criteria related to such units being satisfied on a 100% basis.
-The cash payment for these performance units was \$1,156,100. - (9) Mr. Minton received a cash payment for the accelerated vesting of his performance units of \$594,000.
-The board of directors also approved the accelerated vesting of 100% of his unvested restricted stock and unvested stock options on December 6, 2013. - (10) Includes the aggregate value of matching contributions to our 401(k) plan and the dollar value of life insurance coverage.
-The amounts of matching contributions to our 401(k) plan that our named executive officers received during 2013 are as follows: (a) Mr. Foutch received \$15,300; (b) Mr. Buterbaugh received \$15,300; (c) Mr. Still received \$6,895; (d) Mr. Schuyler received \$15,300; (e) Mr. Curth received \$15,300; (f) Mr. Minton received \$12,760 and (g) Mr. Dornblaser received \$0. - (11) During the years 2013, 2012 and 2011, \$18,178, \$31,166 and \$14,996, respectively, are the portions of expenses that were paid by us, which would otherwise have been paid by Mr. Foutch, for the use of his personally owned aircraft not directly related to Laredo's business.
+- (1) Amounts reported in these columns reflect the actual amounts earned in 2014, 2013 and 2012, even if paid in another year. - (2) The 2012 amounts in the column represent a one-time bonus paid in recognition of the singular efforts associated with the preparation and execution of the Company's successful initial public offering in December 2011.
+These bonuses were paid in early 2012 following a determination of the Compensation Committee with input from Mr. Foutch (for named executive officers other than himself), and approval of the board of directors. - (3) Mr. Buterbaugh was awarded this as a signing bonus at the time of his hire in June 2012. - (4) Mr. Still was awarded this as a signing bonus at the time of his hire in July 2013. - (5) The amounts in the column represent the grant date fair value of the restricted stock awards, option awards and performance unit awards computed in accordance with FASB ASC Topic 718.
+Please refer to Note 5 to our audited consolidated financial statements in our Annual Report for disclosures regarding fair value estimates of restricted stock awards, option awards and performance unit awards. - (6) Includes the aggregate value of matching contributions to our 401(k) plan, the dollar value of life insurance coverage and the value of wellness reimbursements.
+The amounts of matching contributions to our 401(k) plan that our named executive officers received during 2014

+- are as follows: (a) Mr. Foutch received \$15,600; (b) Mr. Buterbaugh received \$15,600; (c) Mr. Still received \$15,600; (d) Mr. Curth received \$15,600 and (e) Mr. Dornblaser received \$0. - (7) During the years 2014, 2013 and 2012, \$51,667, \$18,178 and \$31,166, respectively, are the portions of expenses that were paid by us, which would otherwise have been paid by Mr. Foutch, for the use of his personally owned aircraft not directly related to Laredo's business.
 These payments represent only a partial refund of the total costs of flying the aircraft.
 For further details, please see "Transactions with Related Persons-Other Related-Party Transactions."

-Grants of Plan-Based Awards for the Year Ended December 31, 2013
+Grants of Plan-Based Awards for the Year Ended December 31, 2014

-The following table provides information concerning each stock award (referred to in the table collectively as "stock awards") granted to our named executive officers under any plan that was transferred during the year ended December 31, 2013.
+The following table provides information concerning each stock award (referred to in the table collectively as "stock awards") granted to our named executive officers under any plan that was transferred during the year ended December 31, 2014.

-Grants of plan-based awards table for the year ended December 31, 2013
+Grants of plan-based awards table for the year ended December 31, 2014